brson/brson.github.com/_posts/2017-04-05-minimally-nice-maintainer.md

 I wrote this at the end of the day, in a hurry, between meetings.
-This was a proposal that I had opinions about, and I wanted to make sure they were heard (one must continually reassert themselves to have a lasting impact on the project).
+This was a proposal that I had opinions about, and I wanted to make sure they were heard.
 But it has to be done in the right way.

 Really, this comment wasn't horrible.
 You've seen much worse I hope.
 But it bothered me.
 A lot.
 I didn't follow my gameplan.
 I knew I